ziliangchong/game-of-clones/README.md

 ## The process:
 - Data gathering from subreddits using Reddit API.
 - Data cleaning and exploration.
   - Get rid of capitalization, punctuation, and stop words.
+Words were also lemmatized to remove differences between, say, "chapter" and "chapters".
   - Find most common words in each subreddit.
 - Modelling
   - Using loops, test every combination of selected vectorizers (`CountVectorizer`, `TfidfVectorizer`) and models (`MultiNomialNB`, `KNeighborsClassifier`, `RandomForestClassifier`, `LogisticRegression`).